-Let $N$ be a $\ZZ/2$ manifold of dimension congruent to $h'+3$ modulo $4$ together with a map $b:N\rightarrow MSG(h')$ such that it has the nonvanishing Kervaire obstruction to Poincar\'e transversality.
-Due to the product formulae of $L^n_*(\ZZ/2)$, it suffices that the Kervaire obstruction for the following map being Poincar\'e transversal vanishes
+Let $N$ be a $\ZZ/2$ manifold of dimension congruent to $h'+3$ modulo $4$ together with a map $b:N\rightarrow MSG(h')$ such that it has nonvanishing Kervaire obstruction to Poincar\'e transversality, i.e., $\sigma^n_3(N,b)=1\in\ZZ/2$.
+Due to the product formulae of $L^n_*(\ZZ,\ZZ/2)$, it suffices that the Kervaire obstruction for cobording the following map to Poincar\'e transversality vanishes

-Recall the coproduct formula for $k^G$ in \cite{Brumfiel&Morgan}
+Recall the coproduct formula for $k^G$ in \cite[9.2]{Brumfiel&Morgan}

 Then